patlillis/neskimo/NOTES.md

 #### Screen Size

 The NES PPU produces images that are 256x250 pixels.
 This image is divided into 8x8 regions called **"tiles"**, and 16x16 regions called **"blocks"** (or sometimes, "meta-tiles").

+#### Scanlines

+The NES was designed to work with CRT TVs, which draw scanlines to the screen, one at a time, left to right, top to bottom.
+Once the bottom-right corner is reached, a period called "vertical blank" or "vblank" happens.
+On the NES, the PPU does this scanline based rendering automatically, every frame, while code running in the CPU does whatever work the game needs to do.
+Typically the software will wait until vblank to change data in the PPU's memory.

+However, certain changes to the PPU's state can be performed while the screen is being rendered.
+These are called "raster effects".
+Most commonly, the scroll position can be assigned midscreen, creating one portion that stays static (like a HUD), while the rest scrolls ahead.

 #### CHR